AnthonyCorrado/GoturBAC/README.md

 <p>We've all had nights where we took things a little too far.
 Not only is it fun to see how drunk you are, it can also help you better guage just how much you need to drink to have a good time, and how much may be going overboard.
 By setting your preferred BAC, you won't have to ask yourself "Should I have one more?"</p>

+<h3>Legal Warning</h3>

+<p>GoturBAC IS NOT meant to be used as a measure of sobriety, and any BAC calculations should not be considered to be accurate.
+This app is for entertainment purposes only.
+Never drink and drive, ALWAYS designate a sober driver.
+Any suggestions offered by this app aren't meant to be taken seriously.</p>

 <h3>Current Technology Used</h3>

 <ul>